survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Low-Level Optimizations

 Certain lower-level optimizations can be good to know.
 The key is to allow webpack to perform less work.
-We’ve already implemented a couple of these, but it’s a good idea to enumerate them:
+You have already implemented a couple of these, but it’s a good idea to enumerate them:

 * Consider using faster source map variants during development or skip them.
 Skipping is possible if you don’t process the code in any way.
 * Use [babel-preset-env](https://www.npmjs.com/package/babel-preset-env) during development instead of source maps to transpile fewer features for modern browsers and make the code more readable and easier to debug.